aphoenix/split-testing/README.md

 #### Example Test Version Code

 First, decide what elements in your theme HTML you want to test.
-Because your `js/ab.js` file is included globably into your theme, your A/B test code will manipulate any DOM elements that meet its conditions.
+Because your `js/ab.js` file is included globally into your theme, your A/B test code will manipulate any DOM elements that meet its conditions.

-Therefore, do not run tests on general elements like `<h1>` or `<button>` unless you want to test these changes sitewide.
+Therefore, do not run tests on general elements like `<h1>` or `<button>` unless you want to test these changes site wide.
 It is better to be highly specific and target your DOM elements with IDs and Classes.

 Also, you must remember to include the `analytics=true` flag in your javascript code.